 It is not always clear when a situation of conflict has arisen or has the potential to arise.
 The specific facts of the situation must be examined in each instance.
 After all, it’s recognized that a director’s first-hand experience in a particular subject area is invaluable to the work of the Board, and the mere fact that they have that experience does not constitute a conflict of interest.

 Here’s a good question to ask yourself: “Would others on the Board trust my judgement if they knew of this particular situation?”

 It matters if you care about transparency and trust around the board table.

 A colleague of mine who is well connected in the audit world, recently expressed this sentiment.
 “We really have to change the conversation around this issue.
-It is treated as such as secretive, judgement-laden topic.
+It is treated as such as secretive, judgment-laden topic.
 Instead it should be an openly discussed, declared and simply managed/mitigated type of topic.
-No judgement, we all have professional and voluntary involvements/personal relationships that may put us in conflict with respect to something that comes up at the board.”
+No judgment, we all have professional and voluntary involvements/personal relationships that may put us in conflict with respect to something that comes up at the board.”

 This expert goes on to say, “‘Let’s talk about it’ should be the approach – like mental health!
 Not the secretive approach we’ve seen many boards use.
 Many boards simply leave it to the individual to declare if they feel they have a conflict.”

 The problem with not having an open, safe environment for this discussion at the board is the individual director may not believe they are in conflict, but the other members do.
 This lack of process or training can lead to problems down the road, erode trust between board members and more.

 Let me suggest the best thing you can do is to err on the side of caution and declare anything you may feel could possibly be getting in the way of your ability to have an independent view.
 Then the board’s process can kick in and next steps can be determined according to established policy or procedure.